 The marketing side of psychotherapy practice is just as important as your desire to help people.
 As a private practice owner, you are both the product and the marketer.
 This dual role is why you have to consider your practice as a business project.
 The more you perfect both sides of it – the therapy and the business skills – the more people you will be able to help and the bigger impact you will be able to have.

-This article will give you seven tested steps towards developing your business and getting more clients for your therapy practice in these peculiar times of 2020.
+This article will give you seven tested steps towards developing your business and getting more clients for your therapy practice in these peculiar times.

 You might not have expected step one to be this personal.
 You probably wonder: ‘How is this going to help me grow my business?’
 However, three aspects crucial for your business come along with being clear about your personal path.
 These are – motivation, identity, and guidance to follow your most profound purpose in life.